g-URL/Defrag-Identicon/README.md

 * Enter the letters associated with colour or negative-space (not both!) and click the 'Defrag Identicon!' button.

 ### History and Motivation
 Watching the defragmenter was a favourite part of my childhood!
-Years ago I was feeling nostalgic and decided to defrag my identicon by hand using GIMP.
-I always liked how it looked but thought it would be more interesting if I could automate the defrag process.
+Years ago I was feeling nostalgic and decided to defragment my identicon by hand using GIMP.
+I always liked how it looked but thought it would be more interesting if I could automate the process.

 ### Built With
 * [React](https://reactjs.org/) - UI JavaScript Library